Douglas A-4 Skyhawk in New Zealand service: Delivery

 In June 1969, prior to the delivery of the RNZAF's Skyhawks, one pilot and some ground crew personnel were sent to the United States for training on the type with VA-44 at the USN's Naval Air Station Cecil Field in Jacksonville, Florida.
 The pilot, Squadron Leader Ross Donaldson, had qualified on the type by December but then suffered serious injuries in a bird strike while flying as a passenger in a TA-4F.
 On recovery, although no longer able to fly operationally, he worked to establish a training program for the following RNZAF pilots, who arrived at Jacksonville for training in early January 1970.
 Some other RNZAF ground crew personnel gained experience with the Skyhawks when sent to Vietnam for six weeks to serve with an A-4 squadron of the United States Marine Corps.

 The first A-4K and TA-4K was officially handed over to the RNZAF in a ceremony at Cecil Field on 16 January.
 With training in the United States completed by April, all fourteen Skyhawks were loaded onto the USS Okinawa, a helicopter carrier, for transport to New Zealand.
 The ship arrived in Auckland on 17 May and the aircraft unloaded in front of a crowd of protesters.
 The Skyhawks were subsequently transported to Whenuapai from where they were prepared for their ferry flights to the RNZAF station at Ohakea.
+The first flight of a Skyhawk in New Zealand was on May 20, when a TA-4K was tested by Squadron Leader Scrimshaw, the commander of No. 75 Squadron, in preparation for the flight to Ohakea.